 You can read more detailed information about the aims of the project in our Peru Conservation Management Plan.

-If you are a high school student and first-time traveler, you may want to consider in our High School Special in Peru.
+This project is available to ages 18-25.
+If you are a high school student and first-time traveler, you may want to consider our High School Special in Peru.